 Public Employees' Retirement System - The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
-Members contribute at a uniform rate.
-Pursuant to the provisions of Chapter 78, P.L.
-2011, the active member contribution rate increased from 5.5% of annual compensation to 6.5% plus an additional 1% phased-in over seven years beginning in July 2012.
-The member contribution rate was 7.34% in State fiscal year 2018.
-The phase-in of the additional incremental member contribution rate takes place in July of each subsequent State fiscal year.
-The rate for members who are eligible for the Prosecutors Part of PERS (Chapter 366, P.L.
-2001) was 10%.
-Employer contribution amounts are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.
+Pursuant to the provisions of P.L.
+2011, C. 78, the member contribution rate was 7.50% in State fiscal year 2019.
+The rate for members who are eligible for the Prosecutors Part of PERS (P.L.
+2001, C. 366) was 10.0% in State fiscal year 2019.
+Employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.

-The Fire District's contractually required contribution rate for the year ended December 31, 2018 was 13.51% of the Fire District's covered payroll.
+The Fire District's contractually required contribution rate for the year ended December 31, 2019 was 13.82% of the Fire District's covered payroll.
 This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.

-Based on the most recent PERS measurement date of June 30, 2018, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2018 is \$49,596.00, and was payable by April 1, 2019.
-Based on the PERS measurement date of June 30, 2017, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2017 was \$46,535.00, which was paid on April 1, 2018.
-Employee contributions to the Plan during the year ended December 31, 2018 were \$27,236.76.
+Based on the most recent PERS measurement date of June 30, 2019, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2019 is \$50,245.00, and was payable by April 1, 2020.
+Based on the PERS measurement date of June 30, 2018, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2018 was \$49,596.00, which was paid on April 1, 2019.
+Employee contributions to the Plan during the year ended December 31, 2019 were \$27,236.76.